gocd/gocd-ecs-elastic-agent/docs/faq.md

 # FAQ

-# FAQ

-## Q: What is GoCD ECS Elastic Agent Plugin?
+## Q: What is the GoCD ECS Elastic Agent Plugin?

-This Elastic Agent Plugin for Amazon EC2 Container Service allows for flexible use of EC2 instances (with support for ECS Docker containers) thereby optimizing utilization and reducing the cost of your agent infrastructure.
-It will also take care of scaling up and scaling down of your container instances in best possible way.
+This Elastic Agent Plugin for Amazon's EC2 Container Service allows for flexible use of EC2 instances (with support for ECS Docker containers) thereby optimizing utilization and reducing the cost of your GoCD agent infrastructure.
+It will also take care of scaling up and scaling down of EC2 instances in the most efficient way.

 ## Q: Why should I use it?

 This elastic agent plugin will help optimize the cost of running your builds on AWS by managing the cluster resources.
-It will create a container instance as and when required and will terminate the idle container instances based on termination policy that you provide.
+It will create a container instance as and when required and will terminate the idle container instances based on the termination policy that you choose.
 This will eliminate the need of constantly running AWS EC2 instances as GoCD agents.

-## Q: How to install this plugin?
+## Q: How do I install this plugin?

 Refer to the installation section available [here](installation.md).